novara754/chosha/README.md

  - Saving files under a different name
  - Changing the editor's font
  - Saving font and window last position/dimensions in .ini (%appdata%/chosha/config.ini)
+ - Warn about unsaved changes, and indicate them using an `*` in the title bar

 ## Known Bugs